plq/mimi/draft-mimi.md

 Any system that seeks to unify message exchange must be flexible enough to capture and encode any current and future needs of messaging applications.

+# MIMI-INK format

 We propose the MIMI-INK format, message/mimi-ink, to be renamed to message/mimi if it gets standardized, which is made of the following primitives:

 1. A dict of headers.
 It "MUST" contain the defining entry named "Root-Content-Id", among other ones.
 2. An optional message body in any number of formats.
-It's supposed to summarize the purpose of the message for clients that don't support the attached structure, though of course it can be anything.
+It's supposed to describe the purpose of the message for clients that don't support the attached structure, though of course it can be anything.
 3. At least one blob that contains the main data structure with